 Applicants must be high school graduates over the age of 18 and take the Armed Services Vocational Aptitude Battery (ASVAB), achieving a total combined score of 210 in general science, arithmetic reasoning, and a doubled mathematics knowledge score.
 A flight physical, normal hearing, and normal color vision correctable to 20/20 are also necessary.

 Navy air traffic controllers must have good verbal communication skills and high trustworthiness.
 Prospective ACs must pass a read-aloud test to confirm their ability to speak English loud and clear.
 As with many high-profile jobs in the military, ACs must also qualify for a secret security clearance.

 Due to the training and investment involved, first-term air traffic controllers must be enlisted for at least five years.

-Upon application, ACs may receive Navy funding to pay for certification with the FAA as air traffic control tower operators and aircraft dispatchers.
-The GI Bill may also be used to receive certifications from the American Board for Certification in Homeland Security and the American Association of Airport Executives.
+At the end of their military careers, ACs may apply for Navy funding to prepare for certification with the FAA as air traffic control tower operators and aircraft dispatchers.
+The GI Bill may also be used to train for the American Board for Certification in Homeland Security and the American Association of Airport Executives.